Collis Potter Huntington: Family

-Collis Huntington married Elizabeth Stillman Stoddard (1823–1883), of Cornwall, Connecticut, on September 16, 1844.
-She lived until 1883.
+Huntington married Elizabeth Stillman Stoddard (1823–1883), of Cornwall, Connecticut, on September 16, 1844.
 They adopted her niece, Clara Elizabeth Prentice, born in Sacramento in 1860.
 Clara Elizabeth Prentice-Huntington (1860–1928), as she was called, married Prince Franz Edmund Joseph Gabriel Vitus von Hatzfeldt-Wildenburg, a.k.a., Francis Hatzfeldt of the House of Hatzfeld, Germany, on October 28, 1889.
 They made their home at Draycot House, Draycot Cerne, Wiltshire, England.

 Huntington remarried on July 12, 1884, to Arabella D. Worsham (1851–1924).
 She brought to the marriage her son Archer Milton Worsham, from her first marriage, whom Huntington adopted that year.
-At fourteen, he became known as Archer Milton Huntington.
+At 14, he became known as Archer Milton Huntington.
 There were rumors that Huntington had a longer relationship with Arabella and that he was the biological father of her son.
-Huntington died at his Camp Pine Knot, in the Adirondacks, August 13, 1900.

-Archer M. Huntington became a well-known Hispanist and founded The Hispanic Society of America, a museum and rare-books library dedicated to Spanish and Portuguese history, art, and culture, based in upper Manhattan, in New York City.
+Archer Huntington became a well-known Hispanist and founded The Hispanic Society of America, a museum and rare-books library dedicated to Spanish and Portuguese history, art, and culture, based in upper Manhattan, in New York City.
 Archer and his second wife, sculptor Anna Hyatt Huntington, founded Brookgreen Gardens sculpture and botanical gardens near Murrells Inlet, South Carolina.
 He also founded the Mariners' Museum in Newport News, one of the largest of its kind in the world.

 Huntington's nephew, Henry E. Huntington (1850–1927), was also a railway magnate and founder of the Huntington Library, Art Collections and Botanical Gardens in San Marino, California.
-He was active in Los Angeles, California, where he was the main force behind development of the Pacific Electric system.
+He was active in Los Angeles where he was the main force behind development of the Pacific Electric system.

 He was also related to Clarence Huntington, a president of the Virginian Railway who succeeded Urban H. Broughton.
 He was the son-in-law of the VGN's founder, industrialist Henry Huttleston Rogers.